chanzuckerberg/czid-platformics/entities/README.md

 To get a summary of other available `make` targets, run `make help`

-### Making changes to the DB schema:

-1. Update SQLAlchemy models in `database/models`
+### Adding or modifying entities:

+- Update `schema/platformics.yaml`
+- Run codegen: `make codegen`
+- If changing the database:
-2. Run `make alembic-autogenerate MESSAGE="reason for change goes here"`
+  - Run `make alembic-autogenerate MESSAGE="reason for change goes here"`
-3. Double-check that the newly generated files in `database_migrations/versions` match your intent
+  - Double-check that the newly generated files in `database_migrations/versions` match your intent
-4. Run `make alembic-upgrade-head` to apply migrations
+  - Run `make alembic-upgrade-head` to apply migrations
-5. Test
+- Test
-6. Open a PR for the updated files.
+- Open a PR for the updated files.

 ### Using the CLI:
 ```